thattimelessman/RaktJaal/README.md

 the app finds compatible people within a real radius in seconds — no group forwarding, no login friction for the person who's actually in a hospital.

-This repo implements **Phase 1 (core flow)** end-to-end — email/password and Google sign-in, a real Firestore-backed donor directory, and geohash-based proximity matching — scaffolded so Phases 2–5 (below) are additions, not rewrites.
+This repo implements **Phase 1 (core flow)** end-to-end — email/password (with mandatory email-OTP verification) and Google sign-in, a real Firestore-backed donor directory, and geohash-based proximity matching — scaffolded so Phases 2–5 (below) are additions, not rewrites.

 ---